kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 ### Batch Behavior

 * If a job has the attribute of `batch_job=True` the retry will fail, since there is no method to re-run.
 This is a bug, as it doesn't fail gracefully.
+Gracefully handling jobs with children means that it won't throw an error about not having a method to re-run, and instead will throw an error that says "Cannot retry batch job parents.
+Must retry individual jobs"
 * If a job has the attribute of `batch_job=True`, but is actually a child job, the parent will be notified of this new retried job
 * Multiple in-flight retries are allowed.
 * Adds `child_job_id` to `parent_job_id.child_job_ids[]`